Robert E. Rodes: Education, antebellum career

-Rodes was born in Lynchburg, Virginia, and graduated from Virginia Military Institute in 1848.
+Rodes was born in Lynchburg, Virginia.
+He graduated from Virginia Military Institute in 1848.
 He taught at VMI as an assistant professor until 1851; he left when a promotion he wanted to full professor was given instead to Thomas J. "Stonewall" Jackson, who was years later to become one of his commanders during the Civil War.

 Rodes used his civil engineering skills to become chief engineer for the Alabama and Chattanooga Railroad in Tuscaloosa, Alabama.
 He was chief engineer of the Alabama and Chattanooga Railroad until the start of the war.
 Although born a Virginian, he chose to serve his adopted state of Alabama in the armed forces of the Confederate States of America (CSA).

 Civil War

 Rodes started his Confederate service as a colonel in command of the 5th Alabama Infantry regiment.
-Rodes went to First Bull Run as part of Brigader General Richard Ewell's brigade, but did not see any action.
+Rodes went to First Bull Run as part of Brigadier General Richard Ewell's brigade, but did not see any action.
 In October 1861, he was promoted to brigadier general and assigned as part of Major General D.H.
 Hill's division.

 Rodes's first combat experience happened at the Battle of Seven Pines, where he was badly wounded.
 A few weeks later, he returned to brigade command just prior to the start of the Seven Days Battles.
 He led his brigade at Gaines Mill, but two days later had to step down due to fever and the lingering effects of his wound and was subsequently assigned to light duty in the defenses of Richmond, Virginia while he recuperated.
 He recovered in time for General Robert E. Lee's first invasion of the Union, in September 1862, fighting at South Mountain and Antietam.
 At Antietam, he commanded one of two brigades that held out so long against the Union assault on the sunken road, or "Bloody Lane", at the center of the Confederate line, suffering heavy casualties.
 Rodes was lightly wounded by shell fragments.